WELCOME TO INVERSIA

 Factor Randomia in, before you mock.

-I'm building a companion to Inversia: Siphonia.
-Its premise is equally simple and drastic: drop a hose 5 km down (16,000') in the northern Pacific, and suck the oceans up til the hose runs dry.
+I've finished the basics for Inversia's companion-world, Siphonia.
+Its premise is simpler but equally drastic: drop a hose 5 km down (16,000') in the northern Pacific, and suck the oceans up til the hose runs dry.
+Nine-tenths of our water, gone.
+Now wait 100,000 years and see how life's adjusted!
 The new sea level varies around the world--the Sea of Japan, being nearly landlocked, dropped very little, while the Mediterranean and Caribbean dropped 1-2 km (3-7000'), the Atlantic and Indian Oceans are now a chain of seas 4 km (13,000') down, and the North and South Pacific (now two separate seas) are 5 km down (16,000').
 The old continents are generally alpine or Tibetan; most of the livable land is now in the abyss.
 And those lands are rugged, spectacular, and bizarre--the secret face of Earth.
+Siphonia's regions all have maps now, but ground-level sketches and descriptions of scenes, critters and cultures are still thin.

 More worlds: see Planetocopia